 Setting up a password on BIOS or UEFI is not recommended, but if you have made up your mind, here is how you can do it.
 That said, BIOS or UEFI interface varies from OEM to OEM.
 So look for something related to SECURITY or PASSWORD.
 You will have options similar to

 - Supervisor password: It is like a master password to change important settings.

 - User password: Using this, anybody can change minor settings.

 - Master password for the hard drive or a general password.

 Some OEMs offer micro-control where you will need to enter the BIOS password.
 For example, you may get the option to skip for a normal restart or when selecting a boot device – while you may have to enter it for unattended reboots or when the computer is powered on, and so on.

 If you are here to remove the password, look for a remove password option in the same section.
 You will get a prompt where you can enter the set password once.
 If it’s correct, it will remove the BIOS password.

 Once you are done, make sure to save and exit the BIOS.
 Reboot the computer and see if the settings have applied properly.

 Lastly, be very careful with BIOS /UEFI locks.
-It’s better to use Microsoft account to lock the computer instead of this.
+It’s better to use a Microsoft account to lock the computer instead of this.